 Don’t forget to check back often as I’ll follow up with dedicated post(s) for each day and add the links here when they are ready.
 Subscribe so that you’ll get notified whenever a new post is published.

-We traveled to Osaka as a couple in late May (end of Spring) and are city dwellers who love good food, nature and free-and-easy travel.
+We traveled to Osaka as a couple in late May (end of Spring) and are city dwellers from Singapore who love good food, nature and free-and-easy travel.

-The only things we’ve pre-booked prior to the trip were Yokoso ticket, Hankyu Pass, Airport Limousine Bus, hotels and a rental car.
-Yes, this trip was made possible via a 50:50 split on public transport and a rental car.
+The only things we’d pre-booked prior to the trip were Yokoso ticket, Hankyu Pass, Airport Limousine Bus, hotels and a rental car.
+Yes, this is partially a self-drive Japan trip where we rented a car for half of the 2-Week Osaka trip.

-Do we share similar traveling style?
-If yes, dive right in as I think you’ll like the places we’ve covered in this 15 Days Osaka Trip.
+So, do we share similar traveling style?
+If yes, dive right in as I think you’ll like the places we’ve covered in this 2 weeks Trip in and Around Osaka.

 The first thing we did after arriving at Osaka Kansai International Airport was to collect our transport passes.
 Then, we boarded a Rapi:t Airport Express Train and alighted at Namba Station where our hotel in Osaka – Ookini Ota-Road Apartment – was located.